Secrets of Selling Professional Services: Pencil Selling

 And I mean that literally, not metaphorically.
 Getting out a pencil or pen and sketching out a concept on paper.

-In practice, what it looks like is that you position a blank pad of paper between you and the client (you are sitting next to the client aren’t you – not opposite?).
+In practice, what it looks like is that you position a blank pad of paper between you and the client (you are sitting next to the client aren't you?
+Not opposite.)

 Then depending on what you’re discussing, you sketch out a diagram which pulls together some of the concepts you’ve been talking about.
 And you use it to illustrate your thinking.